-Developing a program of artistic exchanges can lead to many wonderful and unexpected moments.
+Developing a program of artistic exchanges can lead to wonderful, unexpected moments.
 In the summer of 2014, seniors from area nursing homes and day programs had a chance to meet renowned Cape Ann watercolor painter, Betty Lou Schlemm, during a special exhibition of her paintings called, The Gift, at North Shore Arts Association.

 PAINTING BY JANICE, Artist living at Seacoast Nursing & Rehab

 Art Conversations centered around the theme of landscape as a source of inspiration.
 Betty Lou talked about "falling in love with the light" and "In art, you've got to dream a little."
 As groups looked closely at her work, reflected on her ideas and learned about her life and artistic process, many discovered stories and memories.
 Painting workshops followed.

 A reciprocal exchange - inspiring the artist and the adults who participated:

 "Nobody looked as seriously at my paintings as you all did.
 Thank you.
 This touched my heart...